 What could low interest rates mean for me?

 So, it looks like low interest rates may be around for a while.
 This could be good news or bad news, depending on your financial goals.
 Here’s what low rates could mean for four common financial goals:

 Paying off debt

-It generally makes sense to pay off bad debt first (ie debt used to pay for day-to-day expenses like credit card debt that you do not get a tax deduction for in your tax return, rather than debt used to pay for an income-generating asset like an investment property).
-It also is usually a good idea to start with the debt with the highest interest rate first.
+It generally makes sense to pay off bad debt first (ie debt used to pay for day-to-day expenses like credit card debt, rather than debt used to pay for an income-generating asset like an investment property).
+It’s also usually a good idea to start paying off the debt with the highest interest rate first.

 Buying a property